IntelPython/numba-dpex/docs/user_guides/debugging/local_variables.rst

 Optimization Level for LLVM
 ---------------------------

-Numba provides environment variable :ref:`NUMBA_OPT` for configuring optimization level for LLVM.
+Numba provides environment variable ``NUMBA_OPT`` for configuring optimization level for LLVM.
+The default optimization level is three.

-See `Numba documentation`_.
+Refer `Numba documentation`_ for details.
+It is recommended to debug with :samp:`NUMBA_OPT=0`.
+The possible effect of various optimization levels may be as follows:

 * :samp:`NUMBA_OPT=0` means "no optimization" level - all local variables are available.
 * :samp:`NUMBA_OPT=1` or higher levels - some variables may be optimized out.

-Default value is 3.

-It is recommended to debug with :samp:`NUMBA_OPT=0`.

 Example
 ```````